2020 Course Description

 More advanced analysis of optical imaging systems, with an emphasis on optical aberrations.
 Topics include chromatic aberrations; simple achromatic systems; third-order aberrations; wavefront shape and transverse ray aberrations; tracing real rays; aberrations of thin lenses; effects of bending and stop shift; and image analysis and improvement.

-June 13, Thursday afternoon
+June 11-12, Thursday afternoon and Friday morning

 Radiometry and Detection, Professor Gary Wicks (Rochester)